igniter-labs/ti-ext-webhook/README.md

+# This extension is still under active development :smile:

 Webhooks extension allows you to perform certain action on your TastyIgniter from somewhere else.

 It turns your site into a powerful optimized webhook system so that your site can communicate with your third party apps like Zapier.
 Under the hood, this extension uses [spatie/laravel-webhook-server](https://github.com/spatie/laravel-webhook-server)